adamtilson/adamtilson.github.io/lecture/lec-01/markdown.md

 - If all dogs are good boys, then all chihuahuas are good boys.
   - If all dogs are good boys, but I have a naughty chihuahua, the implication must be false.
 As worded, it is true, since chihuahuas are a subset of dogs.
 - If $n > 7$, then $n > 3$. ( $n>7 \Rightarrow n>3$ )
-* We'll look at a trick for this later.
 ]

 ???